 Installation

-Blinks Home Security is made for the homeowner that has no problem handling their own installation.
+Blinks Home Security is made for homeowner that has no problem handling their own installation.

 Package Equipment